-west Norfolk Academy Forest School Rules
+West Norfolk Academy Forest School Rules

 Each group of children will be given the opportunity to discuss and create their own Forest School rules.
 This will begin their journey with high expectations while empowering them and giving them ownership over their sessions.
 The rules below reflect the values and rules that I will guide the children to follow and will underpin all that we do.
-The children are reminded of their forest rules before beginning each session.
 In addition to these rules, separate rules will be discussed and created for more specific activities (such as fire, tools...etc).